mgoltzsche/ctnr/README.md

 > wget -O /bin/checkconfig https://raw.githubusercontent.com/moby/moby/master/contrib/check-config.sh && chmod +x /bin/checkconfig
 > checkconfig # docker host check script
 => cgroup hierarchy: nonexistent?? (see https://github.com/tianon/cgroupfs-mount)
-cntnr run --tty=true --net=none docker://alpine:3.7
+cntnr run --tty=true --net=host docker://alpine:3.7
-=> as in the unprivileged docker container strace echo
-=> strace: ptrace(PTRACE_TRACEME, ...) operation not permitted
+=> setns works now (due to --cap-add=all and updated seccomp profile) => error: "applying cgroup configuration for process caused \"mountpoint for cgroup not found\""

-# Works in privileged docker container but not in unprivileged
+# Works in privileged docker container but not in unprivileged:
-# => Debug and improve cntnr exit error message
-# => Look for forbidden capabilities/syscalls that can be avoided or must be added to the outer container.
-E.e.:
+# => Look for forbidden capabilities/syscalls that can be avoided or must be added to the outer container
-#  "CAP_SYS_PTRACE",
-#  "CAP_SYS_ADMIN"
+# => support low isolation without namespaces to at least be able to build an image everywhere
+# Cgroup error in cntnr container with all capabilities and proper seccomp profile:
+# => still missing privileges
 ```

 ## Roadmap